 - urine tests to check for signs of a UTI or a kidney stone

-- an abdominal ultrasound or CT scan to determine whether the appendix is inflamed
+- an abdominal ultrasound or CT scan to see if the appendix is inflamed

 During an open appendectomy, your surgeon makes one incision in the lower right side of your abdomen.
 They remove your appendix and close the wound with stitches.
-This procedure allows your doctor to clean the abdominal cavity if your appendix has burst or an abscess has formed.
+This procedure allows your doctor to clean the abdominal cavity if your appendix has burst or if you have an abscess.

-According to the National Institute of Diabetes and Digestive and Kidney Diseases, appendicitis is the most common cause of abdominal pain resulting in surgery in the United States.
-About 5 percent of the American population experiences appendicitis at some point in their lives.
+According to the National Institute of Diabetes and Digestive and Kidney Diseases, in the United States, appendicitis is the most common cause of abdominal pain that leads to surgery.
+About 5 percent of Americans experience appendicitis at some point in their lives.

-Appendicitis can happen at any time, but it most often occurs between ages 10 and 30.
+Appendicitis can happen at any time, but it most often occurs between the ages of 10 and 30.
 It’s more common in men than in women.

-You can’t prevent appendicitis, but there are steps you can take to reduce your risk.
-It seems less likely to happen if you have a diet rich in fiber.
+You can’t prevent appendicitis, but there are steps you can take to lower your risk.
+Appendicitis seems less likely if you have a diet rich in fiber.
 You can increase your fiber intake by eating a healthy diet that contains lots of fresh fruits and vegetables.
 Foods that are particularly high in fiber include: